 The Ireland Funds Japan supports projects in Japan and Ireland

-The 1995 Emerald Ball contributed to the construction of a “green” community centre at Takatori in Kobe, following the Great Hanshin Earthquake.
+- The 1995 Emerald Ball contributed to the construction of a “green” community centre at Takatori in Kobe, following the Great Hanshin Earthquake.

-1996 donations supported refurbishment of the Yamanami Art Workshop in Shiga Prefecture, which helps disabled people within the community and supports itself by recycling projects.
+- 1996 donations supported refurbishment of the Yamanami Art Workshop in Shiga Prefecture, which helps disabled people within the community and supports itself by recycling projects.

 - Support has also gone to KIDS, an organization which helps disabled children enjoy a day out at Disneyland.

-Asian Womens Shelter (“HELP”) originally set up to help women from other Asian countries living in Japan, and now also providing shelter for women facing domestic violence has received donations.
+- Asian Womens Shelter (“HELP”) originally set up to help women from other Asian countries living in Japan, and now also providing shelter for women facing domestic violence has received donations.

-Recent Japan recipients include Japan Helpline and the Make a Wish Foundation as well as the Franciscan Chapel Centre Outreach Fund (helping expatriates in extreme need in Japan).
+- Recent Japan recipients include Japan Helpline and the Make a Wish Foundation as well as the Franciscan Chapel Centre Outreach Fund (helping expatriates in extreme need in Japan).

 - Also the Missionaries of Charity – related to Mother Teresa’s organization – which daily feeds between 400 and 600 people homeless people near Ueno in Tokyo.

 Arts & Culture

 - Irish Network Japan-Hibernian Players Theatre Group is one of the organizations supported.

 - The Japan Braille Organization is receiving a donation towards the costs of producing books in Braille.
 Part of the donation will go towards a book by Lefcadio Hearn

 - Bannside Children’s Group in Armagh, Northern Ireland, which builds outdoor play facilities for deprived children in an area of high unemployment and political and religious division.

-Breakfree, a Dublin-based group which provides holidays for children with special needs, received help.
+- Breakfree, a Dublin-based group which provides holidays for children with special needs, received help.

-Fatima Mansions, an Irish charity is also among the recipients.
+- Fatima Mansions, an Irish charity is also among the recipients.

-- Volunteer group in Leitrim called Crann, who work with young people to plant broadleaf trees within their communities.
+- Volunteer group in Leitrim called Crann, who work with young people to plant broadleaf trees within their communities

 Arts & Culture

-A grant in Dublin covered publishing costs of an anthology of Irish writing on Lafcadio Hearn (Koizumi Yakumo), the Irish-born writer who spent most of his life in Japan.
+- A grant in Dublin covered publishing costs of an anthology of Irish writing on Lafcadio Hearn (Koizumi Yakumo), the Irish-born writer who spent most of his life in Japan.
 His books and stories – beloved by Japanese and foreigners alike – open a window on Japan of 150 years ago.